 Sort the Needed From Unneeded Items

-Only the tools and supplies necessary to do the current job should be stored at that work location or should be nearby and "readily retrievable".
+Only the tools and supplies necessary to do the current job should be stored at that work location or should be nearby and "readily retrievable."
 This means cabinets and overhead storage compartments are well-marked and equipped only with necessary tools and supplies, and all personal items have been removed from the work area.
 All unneeded or outdated items displayed in the work areas have been removed from the walls, cabinets, computer monitors, and bulletin boards.

 Straighten Items Into their Correct Places

-The correct places (tool boards, cabinets, overhead compartments) hold all items clean, organized, and labeled; all tools are stored neatly in their proper places, and all parts for in-process jobs are put back into their corresponding locations such as in bins, boxes, and storage racks.
-All other work orders remain waiting in line and in-process jobs remain stored in their appropriate location until needed.
+The correct places (tool boards, cabinets, overhead compartments) hold all items clean, organized, and labeled; all tools are stored neatly in their proper places, and all parts for in-process jobs are put back into their corresponding locations, such as in bins, boxes, and storage racks.
+All other work orders remain waiting in line, and in-process jobs remain stored in their appropriate location until needed.
 Any defective parts are scrapped or contained by the end of the day.

 Shine: Keep the Work Area Swept and Clean

 All horizontal surfaces should be clean of dirt, oil, and trash - this means no dirty, lint-ridden rags are kept on the benchtops, including the area under and around the bench or work area.
 The minimal amount of organization tools is needed; no excess parts are stored, and the used tools and equipment are kept clean.
 Parts benches or small hand tools should be wiped off at the end of every shift.
-Be sure that the sensitive instruments are covered to prevent contamination, or kept in bags if recommended by the manufacturer.
+Be sure that the sensitive instruments are covered to prevent contamination or kept in bags if recommended by the manufacturer.

 Standardize: A Repeatable Build Routine

 Your manufacturing operations should know that all build documentation is kept current, accurate, and complete while also confirming that such documentation has been technically reviewed and approved for use.
-The correct revisions of build documents, including drawings, prints, and work instructions, should be posted easily accessible on the bench.
+The correct revisions of build documents, including drawings, prints, and work instructions, should be posted and easily accessible on the bench.
 Version control has been error-proofed so that out-of-date documents are never used.
 The quality bulletin board is updated in the work cell or area with major issues, best practices, and photos of proud employees.

 Safety: Elimination of Workplace Hazards

 The importance of safety on your operations floor includes removing workplace hazards like flammable or combustible materials.
-Workplace safety also entails educating your employees on fire hazards, location of fire exits, extinguishers, sprinklers, and more, in case of emergency.
+Workplace safety also entails educating your employees on fire hazards, the location of fire exits, extinguishers, sprinklers, and more, in case of emergency.
 Basic safety training regarding power tools, ladders, and electrical components should be provided to all employees.
 As we learned during the pandemic, PPE requirements should be written into job descriptions; eye protection glasses, flip-down face shields, shoes, aprons, face coverings, and hearing protection are used all day, every day, without prompting.

 Sustain To Avoid Regression

 Sustainability is also critical for your manufacturing operations.
 Top management must show their support and commitment to instill these attitudes and your company's culture.
 Make this culture a way of life through audits, ensure that all workers have been trained, and don't "look the other way" when you see noncompliance.
 Be sure to use work instructions with pictures to avoid backsliding.
-Your employees should hold each other to these standards; train the various departments to audit each other's demonstrated compliance.
+Your employees should hold each other to these standards; and train the various departments to audit each other's demonstrated compliance.